-- Actual experience deviating from expected after January 1, 2020 will result in gains or losses which will be reflected in the next actuarial valuation report. - Due to the COVID-19 pandemic, the financial markets experienced significant volatility after the valuation date.
-As with other experience emerging after the valuation date, the financial impact of this event on the Plan will be reflected in the next actuarial valuation report. - The Canadian Institute of Actuaries has amended the Standards of Practice related to pension plans effective December 1, 2020.
-In particular, the amended Standards of Practice revise the way that commuted values are determined.
-The changes impact the interest rates and the retirement age assumption used in the determination of commuted values.
-As this change is not retroactive, it does not impact the Plan as at January 1, 2020 and the change will be reflected in future valuations. - To the best of our knowledge, the results contained in this report are based on the regulatory and legal environment in effect at the date of this report and do not take into consideration any potential changes that may be currently under review.
+- Following the filing of the valuation, the Plan will be in a surplus position on a going concern and solvency basis.
+The surplus position triggers a settlement agreement made effective December 31, 2008 which will require amending the Plan's normal form from a joint and survivor 50% to a joint and survivor 66.67%.
+The impact of this amendment will be reflected in a future actuarial report. - Actual experience deviating from expected after January 1, 2023 will result in gains or losses which will be reflected in the next actuarial valuation report. - To the best of our knowledge, the results contained in this report are based on the regulatory and legal environment in effect at the date of this report and do not take into consideration any potential changes that may be currently under review.
 To the extent that actual changes in the regulatory and legal environment transpire, any financial impact on the Plan as a result of such changes will be reflected in future valuations.